 - Softaculous (to use Softaculous, you will need to provide your own license )

 The second option is navigating to Vesta then filling out the Advanced Install Settings form.
 Doing this version, you will be given slightly different commands to issue.

-If you first choose to go without Softaculous but then change your mind, you can follow the directions here to add it back.
+If you first choose to go without Softaculous but then change your mind, you can install it again.

 Comparing Vesta Control Panel to cPanel / WHM you’ll quickly see that Vesta is like cPanel and WHM merged.
 There is only one URL to login, what you see depends entirely on who you log in as.

 The UI for Vesta is very simple to use.
 While logged in as an Admin you have the following menu options in the brown bar